ryanchankh/redunet_paper/README.md

 ```

 ## Reproducing Experimental Results
+Please refer to our paper's Section 3 and Appendix D for experimental results and figures.
 Here are the commands to reproduce some of the experiments listed in the paper:

+For vector case experiments (2D and 3D Mixture of Gaussians, Iris, Mice Protein, and MNIST):

 ```
 $ python3 gaussian2d.py --data 1 --noise 0.1 --samples 500 --layers 2000 --eta 0.5 --eps 0.1